kobra140489/MES.Wiki/Loot.md

-Loot Profiles in the Modular Encounter Systems mod allow you to define rules for how Cargo Containers on your NPC Grids are assigned a Container Type definition.
-These profiles are attached to `Manipulation` profiles.
+Loot Profiles in the Modular Encounter Systems mod allow you to define rules for how Blocks Containing Inventory on your NPC Grids are assigned a Container Type definition.
+Container Type definitions are used to randomly fill inventories with items.
+Loot profiles are attached to `Manipulation` profiles.

 Here is an example of how a Loot Profile is setup: